aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 ### Demurrage

 Demurrage is an economic concept where the value of a currency decreases over time.
 In Circles, this is implemented to encourage circulation of the currency and discourage hoarding.
+Demurrage further ensures that all times in the future one hour can be issued as one Circle.

+By default all balances and transfer amounts as arguments in functions in the Hub contract are understood as demurraged amounts for the present day.
+However, to interact with other smart contracts it is often important to be able to interact with a static (ie. not rebalancing) token representation.
+Therefore Circles also offers a static, inflationary representation of all balances and transfer functions - both at the ERC1155 representation and in the ERC20 representation.

 The Circles contract includes a demurrage system with the following characteristics:

 - Balances are stored as "discounted balances" that automatically decrease in value over time.
-- The `_calculateIssuance()` function in the Circles contract accounts for demurrage when determining how much new currency to mint for a user.
+- The `calculateIssuance()` function in the Circles contract accounts for demurrage when determining how much new currency to mint for a person.
 - Demurrage applies to both personal currencies and group currencies.

 This system ensures that:

 - The currency remains active and circulating within the community.
 - Long-term storage of wealth is discouraged, promoting a more dynamic economy.
 - The basic income aspect of the system remains relevant, as users are incentivized to regularly engage with their personal currency.